 Organizational costs consist of the costs of forming the Fund, drafting of bylaws, administration, custody and transfer agency agreements, legal services in connection with the initial meeting of trustees and the Fund's seed audit costs.
-Offering costs consist of the costs of preparation, review and filing with the SEC the Fund's registration statement, the costs of preparation, review and filing of any associated marketing or similar materials, the costs associated with the printing, mailing or other distribution of the Prospectus, SAI and/or marketing materials, and the amounts of associated filing fees and legal fees associated with the offering.
-The aggregate amount of the organizational costs and offering costs as of the date of the accompanying financial statements are \$39,772 and \$167,771, respectively.
+Offering costs consist of the costs of preparation, review and filing with the SEC the Fund's registration statement (including this Prospectus and the Statement of Additional Information), the costs of preparation, review and filing of any associated marketing or similar materials, the costs associated with the printing, mailing or other distribution of the Prospectus, SAI and/or marketing materials, and the amounts of associated filing fees and legal fees associated with the offering.
+The aggregate amount of the organizational costs and offering costs as of the date of the accompanying financial statements are \$128,050 and \$63,960, respectively.